 - Patient care and treatment for the Spinal Cord System of Care Programme is delivered by interdisciplinary teams, with clinical responsibility led by Dr. Éimear Smith (Medical Director for the SCSC Programme)

 - Dr. Smith also provides a service to National Spinal Injury Unit at the Mater Hospital Dublin.

-- In addition, Dr. Cara McDonagh, Consultant in Rehabilitation Medicine will also be providing a service to the SCSC Programme at NRH, commencing in late 2014.
+- In addition, Dr. Cara McDonagh, Consultant in Rehabilitation Medicine will also be provides a service to the SCSC Programme at the NRH.

 - The SCSC Programme Manager is Eugene Roe

 The NRH is one of the largest rehabilitation hospitals in Europe.
 A programme to increase the number of Consultants in Rehabilitation Medicine, in line with International best practice, is being actively pursued.

 At NRH, the Spinal Injury Service accesses the full complement of support from: